 A copy of the divorce complaint will be served on the other spouse by the county sheriff, a process server, or another specific individual appointed by the court.
 This process is called “service” or “personal service” and must be completed accurately in order for your divorce to proceed.
 Once served, your spouse (the Defendant or Respondent) has thirty days to file a written response to the complaint.
 The defendant can contest the grounds for the divorce or any other claims made in the complaint in the written response.

 Helping You Get Through the Tough Times

 Property division divorces that are contested or that have many issues to resolve are naturally more complex.
 These issues may include property division, alimony, child custody, parenting time and child support.
 If you find yourself in the midst of a divorce, emotions are likely to be more than strained enough.
 Acquiring tenacious representation in the form of one of our divorce attorneys can help you to protect yourself and your interests during this time.

-Whether you are filing for contested or uncontested divorce in Georgia, call our Sandy Springs or Suwanee offices today at (770) 285-1820 to request an appointment and learn more about what we can do for you!
+Whether you are filing for contested or uncontested divorce in Georgia, call our Suwanee office today at (770) 285-1820 to request an appointment and learn more about what we can do for you!